-The management were knowledgeable and experienced in the requirements of the MCA and DoLS.
+We checked that the staff were supporting people in line with the MCA and we saw that they were.
+The management and staff were knowledgeable and experienced in the requirements of the MCA and DoLS.
 Detailed assessments had been conducted to determine people's ability to make specific decisions and where appropriate DoLS authorisations had been obtained from the local authority.
 Senior staff had training in the MCA and DoLS and had a good understanding of service users' rights regarding choice; they carefully considered whether people had the capacity to make specific decisions in their daily lives and where they were unable, decisions were made in their best interests.

-Staff assessed people's risk of not eating and drinking enough by using a Malnutrition Universal Screening Tool (MUST).
+Staff assessed people's risk of not eating and drinking enough by using a Malnutrition Universal Screening

+Tool (MUST).
 Staff referred people to their GP and dietician for further guidance when they had been assessed as being at risk.
 Staff followed guidance from health professionals to ensure that people were able to have adequate food and drink safely, for example where people had difficulty in swallowing, staff followed the health professionals advice to provide food that had been pureed or thickened their drinks to help prevent choking.
 Catering staff ensured people were provided with meals that met their nutritional and cultural needs.
 We saw that they prepared meals to suit each person's individual needs, such as pureed food.
+The chef told us "I know what special foods people need; the dietician also advises on the different consistencies of food as well."

 Staff were provided with information about people's dietary needs including their likes and dislikes.
-One person told us "The chef knows what I like to eat."
-Staff told us "when people are not so well we visit their rooms more regularly to provide care and give drinks."
+One person told us "The cook knows what I like to eat."
 Records showed that people were encouraged to maintain an adequate food and fluid intake and where it was necessary, staff monitored the amount that people drank to ensure that they stayed hydrated.
 One member of staff said "We are kept informed if people's needs change, like needing a softer diet or more drinks."

 Staff were knowledgeable about who needed assistance or prompting to eat.
 We saw that staff sat with people and assisted them with their meals in a non-hurried way and they gently reminded people to eat their meals where they had been distracted.
-All staff were involved with assisting at mealtimes which meant that everyone could eat their hot meal together.
-Most people chose to eat together in the dining room which was set out so people could eat sociably.
-Where people chose to eat in their rooms, staff ensured that people had assistance where required.
+All staff were involved with assisting at mealtimes which meant that everyone could eat their hot meal at the same time if they wished.
+People chose to eat their meals in a larger dining room or a smaller dining room.
+We observed throughout the day that drinks and snacks were always available for people.
+One person told us "I love having my ice-lolly in the afternoons in this warm weather; I can have one every day if I want."